Propagators

 Course Context

 This PDF is part of the Quantum Field Theory course on CoursesHub.World.
-A comprehensive graduate-level course in quantum field theory.
-Covers classical field theory, canonical quantization, path integrals, gauge theories, renormalization, the Standard Model, and advanced ...
+Free online course in Quantum Field Theory (QFT).
+8 parts covering classical field theory, canonical quantization, path integrals, QED, non-Abelian gauge theories, renormalization, the Standard Model,...